Related Topics

 1. Explain your situation to your utility company.

-When you're having trouble paying your heating or cooling bills, one thing you should not do is stay silent.
+When you're having trouble paying your heating or cooling bills, one thing you shouldn't do is stay silent.
 Many utility companies have programs in place that provide help with utility bills to customers with low income, such as special payment plans or reduced rates.
 Often, these programs are funded collectively by other customers, who have the option to make charitable donations alongside their regular bill payment.
 Call your utility provider directly, explain that you’re experiencing financial difficulties, and ask them what options they offer.

 National Grid, for example, provides discounted rates on electric to customers who are already enrolled in an eligible benefit program.
 Intermountain Gas in Idaho offers year-round Crisis Assistance to income-eligible customers who are unable to pay their bill and are at risk of having their service disconnected or running out of fuel.